mindyng/ML-Keeping-it-FRESH/README.md

 # ML-Keeping-it-FRESH
-This serves as a refresher so that I have the basics of ML down when needing to do model comparisons.
+This serves as a refresher so that I have the basics of ML and DL down when needing to do model comparisons.